QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 <div class="row row-cols-md-2"><div>

-A cybersecurity architect design and oversee the implementation of security solutions within an organization's IT infrastructure.
+Security architecture is the process of designing and oversee the implementation of security controls within an organization's IT infrastructure to protect IT assets for harmful actions such as unauthorized access modification or deletion, data disclosure...

 Cybersecurity architects are responsible for identifying potential security risks and recommending measures <small>(software, hardware, peoples...)</small> to strengthen the security architecture of the IT infrastructure, **and align with the organization strategy goals and objectives** ✅.